Common Targets for Scams

 As we grow older, it is important to educate ourselves on financial dangers in the world.
 One group, in particular, that is susceptible to financial shams are the elderly.

 What can you do?
 Firstly, educate yourself, as well as your friends and family on the topic.
-Some common shams include charity-scams, lottery-scams, telemarketing-scams, etc.
+Also, common shams include charity-scams, lottery-scams, telemarketing-scams, etc.

 Who Could be Affected?